Kadha, Samvidhanam Kunchakko

 Kadha, Samvidhanam Kunchakko is a 2009 Malayalam-language psychological thriller directed by Haridas Kesavan, and produced by Manoj Ramsingh.
-The film features Sreenivasan and Meena in the lead roles.
+The film features Sreenivasan in dual role and Meena in the lead roles.

 Plot

-Kunchacko, a no-holds-barred money minter who has chopped off heads and hearts on his way to the top of the world.
+Kunchacko is a no-holds-barred money minter who has chopped off heads and hearts on his way to the top of the world.
 Marrying Ann Mary prompts him to turn a few new green leaves, though he soon figures out that making amends is not as easy as it seems.